HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

 The woods are calling — but remember, your footwear will be your closest companion when the going gets rough.

-Do your research and select a model that matches your unique footprint and of course compliments the appropriate hiking clothes you’ll be wearing.
+Do your research and select a model that matches your unique footprint and, of course, compliments the appropriate hiking clothes you’ll be wearing.

 Hiking Boots for Beginners Buyer's Guide - Hello Trail